richardschoen/QshOni/README.md

 # QSHQRYSRC command parms

 **Overview** - This CL command is a convenience command that can be used to run an SQL data selection query and create an outfile of resulting data.
-Instead of an SQL input statemment parameter, the query pulls SQL source from a source member or IFS file member.
+Instead of an SQL input statement parameter, the query pulls SQL source from a source member or IFS file member.

 **SQLLOC** - Thie parameter determines if the SQL query is sourced from  a source member or an IFS file.
 Default is *SRCMBR.